tudor-malene/Easygrid/README.md

 Concepts
 --------------------

-Basically, the entire grid is defined in the Controller using the provided custom builder.
+The entire grid is defined in the Controller (or in an outside file) using the provided custom builder.

-For each grid you can to configure the following aspects:
+For each grid you can configure the following aspects:

 - datasource
 - grid implementation